syoyo/tinygltf/README.md

 `TinyGLTF` is a header only C++11 glTF 2.0 https://github.com/KhronosGroup/glTF library.

-`TinyGLTF` uses Niels Lohmann's json library(https://github.com/nlohmann/json), so now it requires C++11 compiler.
+`TinyGLTF` uses Niels Lohmann's json library (https://github.com/nlohmann/json), so now it requires C++11 compiler.
 (Also, you can use RadpidJSON as an JSON backend)
-If you are looking for old, C++03 version, please use `devel-picojson` branch(but not maintained anymore).
+If you are looking for old, C++03 version, please use `devel-picojson` branch (but not maintained anymore).

 ## Status

-Currently TinyGLTF is stable and maintainance mode.
+Currently TinyGLTF is stable and maintenance mode.
 No drastic changes and feature additions planned.

  - v2.8.0 Add URICallbacks for custom URI handling in Buffer and Image.
 PR#397
  - v2.7.0 Change WriteImageDataFunction user callback function signature.
 PR#393